daffinity/squbs-scala-seed.g8/giter8.md

 Likewise, directory paths can be dynamically generated from the prompts.
 For example, the HelloWorld.scala file would be, from the template root direcory, `src/main/g8/src/main/scala/$organization__packaged$/$project__packaged$/HelloWorld.scala`

 When you define the replacement, you can mess with the formating.
 See [here](http://www.foundweekends.org/giter8/formatting.html).
+The formatting for a substitution in a file is preceeded by a semicolon (;), and in a path by a double-underbar.
+The path `$project__packaged$` will rename the path to the 'project' value and format it with slashes replacing dots.